rchillyard/Comparer/README.md

 constructed from an implicitly discovered _Comparer_ of the type yielded by the "lens" function lambda and which is then snapped by the given lens.

-Actually, since the lens functions are all of type _Date=>Int_, we can do even better:
+Actually, since in this case the lens functions are all of type _Date=>Int_, we can do even better:

     object Date {
       implicit val dateComparer: Comparer[DateF] = Comparer(_.year, _.month, _.day)
     }

 Now, isn't that a lot more elegant?
 The _apply_ method takes a variable list of lens functions, but they must all be of the same type.

 Now, we've got the compiler doing some serious work for us.
-For each of the lens functions, the compiler will find an implicit _Comparer_ and do apply the lens function to it (via _snap_).
+For each of the lens functions, the compiler will find an implicit _Comparer_ and apply the lens function to it (via _snap_).

 A typical usage of this in a specification might be: